Kequc/param-to-string/README.md

 `'function:{param.name}:{escape(stringify(param))};'`

-## Arrayable cases
+## Array cases

-The following types are converted into an array prepended with their actual type. `['uint8array', 'uint8clampedarray', 'int8array', 'uint16array', 'int16array', 'uint32array', 'int32array', 'float32array', 'float64array', 'arraybuffer', 'map', 'set']` In the following format.
+The following types are converted into an array prepended with their actual type. `['uint8array', 'uint8clampedarray', 'int8array', 'uint16array', 'int16array', 'uint32array', 'int32array', 'float32array', 'float64array', 'arraybuffer', 'set', 'weakset']` In the following format.

-`'type(param):array:{param.length}:{...etc};;'`
+`'type(param):array:{...etc};;'`

+## Object cases

+The following types are converted into an object prepended with their actual type. `['map', 'weakmap']` In the following format.

+`'type(param):object:{...etc};;'`

 ## Nesting